qlik-oss/core-scaling/charts/readme.md

 * Move qlik core helm stack to core-orchestration, and use as dependency here instead
 * Consume the official engine chart?
 * Introduce chart-of-charts with dependencies: https://github.com/codefresh-io/helm-chart-examples/tree/master/chart-of-charts and remove `run.sh` in favor of vanilla helm
-* Fix Circle CI
+* Fix Circle CI build master
+* Remove namespaces
+* remove node selector - use labels.
-* Fix deployment test
+* rollback

-* Expose AcceptEULA as required value in engine chart
+HOW DO WE HANDLE ACCEPT EULA...